 How do I know if my property or a property I am looking to buy is in a Regulated Area?

 SNC’s Public Geoportal identifies Regulated Areas throughout SNC’s watershed jurisdiction.
-If your property is in a Regulated Area, please contact SNC before proceeding with your project as permission may be required.
+If your property is near or in a Regulated Area, please contact SNC before proceeding with your project as permission may be required.

 Current owners, prospective purchasers, or their representatives may request information about a particular property through our Property Inquiry Service.
-Applicants will receive a letter outlining all identified natural hazard and features, in addition to potential impacts of development under Drinking Water Source Protection Plans and Sections 2.1 (Natural Heritage) and 3.1 (Natural Hazards) of the Provincial Policy Statement.
+Applicants will receive a letter outlining all identified natural hazard and features, in addition to potential impacts of development under Drinking Water Source Protection Plans and Section 3.1 (Natural Hazards) of the Provincial Policy Statement.

 If your property is outside of SNC’s watershed jurisdiction, please contact your local Conservation Authority.
 You can find your local Conservation Authority here.

 Can I meet with someone to further discuss my project?

 SNC’s Planning and Approvals Team is available for free consultation on projects.
 Meetings can be held in person at our office, online, by phone, or on site according to the project’s needs.
 Please contact us at 1-877-984-2948 or firstname.lastname@example.org to book your free consultation.

 How much does an SNC permit cost?

 Permit fees are based on project type as established in SNC’s Board-approved Fee Schedule.
 Fees are reviewed and updated annually.

 After you submit your application, the fee and file number will be confirmed and communicated to you by email.
 You are welcome to contact SNC to discuss your project.